Workshop instructors

 Matthias Freymadl

 The boat builder learnt his trade in a shipyard on Lake Chiemsee.
-Since then, he has focussed in particular on wooden sailing boats.
+Since then, he has focussed on wooden sailing boats.
 He also attended the Academy for Design in Crafts in Munich, from which he graduated with a master's award.
 He has been with DICTUM for a few years now and, as a member of the workshop team, shares his enthusiasm for boatbuilding and carpentry with the course participants.

 Matthias Lehr